KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/hello_world.md

 {{< readfile file="/content/docs/use/kxmlgui/hello_world/main3.cpp" highlight="cpp" >}}

 Then we come to [QCommandLineParser](docs:qtcore;QCommandLineParser).
-This is the class one would use to specify command line flags to, for example, open the program with a specific file.
+This is the class one would use to specify command line flags to open your program with a specific file, for instance.
 However, in this tutorial, we simply initialize it with the [KAboutData](docs:kcoreaddons;KAboutData) object we created before so we can use the `--version` or `--author` flags that are provided by default by Qt.

 We're all done as far as the code is concerned.
 Now to build it and try it out.